Author Archives: oceanlifeeducation

 Australia’s diverse landscapes, from the Great Barrier Reef to the Outback, are home to countless unique species and Great-Barrier-Reef- ecosystems.
 However, these environments are increasingly threatened by factors such as climate change, habitat destruction, and pollution.
 By educating students about human impact, we can empower them to appreciate and protect Australia’s natural heritage.
 This knowledge can inspire future generations to make eco-friendly choices and advocate for environmental conservation.

-Top Human Impact Teaching Resources for Australian Primary Schools
+Top Human Impact Teaching Resources for Australian Schools

 1. Educational Websites